 This method of establishing roof pitch undermines the need to establish the design height of the ridge beam, but as discussed earlier, the height of the front building and main building ridge beams may have been established according to the intentioned-total height of the Twin-Buildings.
 In all of the Twin-Buildings, the difference between the roof pitch in the front building and main buildings, and the difference in roof pitch among each Twin-Building probably came from the difference in the overall height plan.

-Re-determined design method of the Wooden Frame
+Findings and Discussion

 As a result of analyzing on each Twin-Building in relation to the confirmed traditional design method of the middle region of Viet Nam, there were two designing methods applied for wooden-frame have been emerged which can be explained via designing process of the transverse cross-section below.